-I managed to pick up one of the retro styled Yamaha A-S1000 integrated amps at a good price off eBay.
-I first spotted these in the windows of Practical HiFi and Sevenoaks and was taken back by the build quality and looks for the price.
+I first spotted these in the windows of the long gone Practical HiFi and Sevenoaks and was taken back by the build quality and looks for the price.
 Furthermore I wanted an amp with tone controls and an headphone output.
 Yes... you read right...
 'Tone controls'.
 Even in my narrow music tastes of Berlin School, Electronic and Ambient etc there is a wide range of mixes in that some sound lean and others the opposite; so I thought tone controls could be useful.
 Also the Radio seems to vary widely especially between daytime and night-time shows.
 Most daytime shows on BBC Radio sound more compressed and lacklustre compared to later shows at night so another reason for trying tone controls out.

 The trend in amplifier manufacturers has been to remove these along with the balance control and even the headphone output were-as if you look at most amps between the 70s-80s these features were common.
 I can understand the reason behind not having tone controls but to remove the headphone output seems more like a marketing ploy to get you to buy a separate headphone amplifier.